bwetherfield/chord-sequence-chooser/README.md

 # Chord Sequence Chooser

-Pedagogical aid for Harvard's ES-25 course designed to illustrate means of generating harmonic sequences from a set network structure.
+Pedagogical aid for Kate Pukinskis and Harvard's __ES-25__ course, designed to illustrate means of generating harmonic sequences from a set network structure.

 ## Setup